Time-Varying Parameters as Ridge Regressions: Time-Varying Effects of Monetary Policy in Canada

-In this application, I study the changing effects of monetary policy (MP) in Canada using the recently developed MP shocks series of \cite{champagnesekkel2018}.
-The small open economy went through important structural change over the last 30–40 years.
-Most importantly, from a monetary policy standpoint, it became increasingly open (especially following NAFTA) and an inflation targeting regime (IT) was implemented in 1991 -- a specific and publicly known date.
-Both are credible sources of structural change in the transmission of monetary policy. \cite{champagnesekkel2018} estimate a parsimonious VARs (4 variables) over two non-overlapping subsamples to check visually whether a break occurred in 1992 following the onset of IT.
+{\sc \textbf{Specification \& Implementation : TVP-VAR}.} \cite{champagnesekkel2018} estimate a parsimonious VARs (4 variables) over two non-overlapping subsamples to check visually whether a break occurred in 1992 following the onset of IT.
 The reported evidence for a break is rather weak with GDP's response increasing slightly while that of inflation decreasing marginally.
 While the sample-splitting approach has many merits such as transparency and simplicity, there is arguably a lot it can miss.
-I go further by modeling the full evolution of their LP-based IRFs.